beancount/docs/docs/17_importing_external_data.md

 For each file found, each of the importers is called to assert whether it can or cannot handle that file.
 If it deems that it can, methods can be called to produce a list of transactions, extract a date, or produce a cleaned up filename for the downloaded file.

-The configuration should be a Python3 module in which you instantiate the importers and assign the list to the module-level “CONFIG” variable, like this:
+The configuration should be a Python3 module in which you instantiate the importers and assign the list to the module-level “`CONFIG`” variable, like this:

     #!/usr/bin/env python3
     from myimporters.bank import acmebank